philc/vimium/README.markdown

     f       activate link hints mode to open in current tab F       activate link hints mode to open in new tab
     <a-f>   activate link hints mode to open multiple links in a new tab
-    r       reload
+    b       activate bookmark find mode to open in current tab B       activate bookmark find mode to open in new tab r       reload
     gs      view source
     zi      zoom in